What Does it Take to Be a Recycling Coordinator?

 - Recycling Operator

-In 2016, there was an estimated number of 184,400 jobs in the United States for Recycling Coordinator.
+There were about 184,400 jobs for Recycling Coordinator in 2016 (in the United States).
 New jobs are being produced at a rate of 8.5% which is above the national average.
 The Bureau of Labor Statistics predicts 15,700 new jobs for Recycling Coordinator by 2026.
-There will be an estimated 21,000 positions for Recycling Coordinator per year.
+Due to new job openings and attrition, there will be an average of 21,000 job openings in this field each year.

 The states with the most job growth for Recycling Coordinator are Utah, Nevada, and South Carolina.
 Watch out if you plan on working in Maine, District of Columbia, or Alaska.
 These states have the worst job growth for this type of profession.